-Courses named Elementary Algebra, Intermediate Algebra, College Mathematics, or Beginning Algebra will generally not be sufficient to meet the General Education requirement although taking them can help you score well in the MPE.
+Courses named Elementary Algebra, Intermediate Algebra, College Mathematics, or Beginning Algebra will generally not be sufficient to meet the General Education requirement although taking them can help students score well in the MPE.

-Taking the MPE promptly upon enrolling at Andrews is EXTREMELY important, and scoring as well as you can is also to your advantage.
-Some students find that they need up to three three semesters to complete their mathematics requirement so do not put off taking the test or completing the required mathematics classes.
-This is information you do not want to discover in your senior year!!
+Taking the MPE promptly upon enrolling at Andrews is EXTREMELY important, and scoring well is also advantageous.
+Some students find that they need up to three three semesters to complete their mathematics requirement, so students should not put off taking the test or completing the required mathematics classes.
+This is information no one wants to discover in his/her senior year!!

 About the test: The MPE has five pages; page 1 is arithmetic, pages 2 and 3 are elementary algebra, and pages 4 and 5 are precalculus.
 It is a multiple-choice, timed test (1 hour).
-You may not use a calculator, and guessing carries a penalty.
+Students may not use a calculator, and guessing carries a penalty.
 The first page of the test is quite easy, and each successive page gets harder.
-You are not expected to know everything on the test, and theoretically you can escape remedial courses without answering many questions from the last two pages.
-You should, however, read all the pages in case you know something from them.
+Students are not expected to know everything on the test, and theoretically students can escape remedial courses without answering many questions from the last two pages.
+They should, however, read all the pages in case they can answers some of those questions.
 There is a charge of $18.00 for taking the test, which will be charged to the accounts of Andrews students.

-Specific scores, and what they indicate: The course numbers refer to the following courses: MATH 145 = Reasoning with Functions; MATH 166 = Precalculus Algebra; MATH 167 = Precalculus Trigonometry; MATH 168 = Precalculus; MATH 182 = Calculus with Applications; MATH 191 = Calculus I; STAT 285 = Elementary Statistics.
+Specific scores, and what they indicate: The course numbers refer to the following courses: MATH 145 = Reasoning with Functions; MATH 165=College Algebra; MATH 166 = College Algebra for Business; MATH 167 = Precalculus Trigonometry; MATH 168 = Precalculus; MATH 191 = Calculus I; STAT 285 = Elementary Statistics.

-With a score less than P2 (that is, any E score, any M score, or P0 or P1), you will need to improve your arithmetic or algebra skills before taking mathematics course other than developmental courses.
-Most students enroll in MATH 091 to accomplish this, but there are alternatives.
-For more information, click here.
+With a score less than P2 (that is, any E score, any M score, or P0 or P1), students will need to improve their arithmetic or algebra skills before taking mathematics course other than developmental courses.
+Most students enroll in MATH 091 to accomplish this, but for some alternatives, click here.